JKRhb/draft-coap-mud/draft-romann-mud-constrained.md

-While {{!RFC8520}} contemplates the use of CoAP-related {{!RFC7252}} policies, the MUD URL discovery methods it specifies (DHCP/DHCPv6, LLDP, and X.509 certificates) are not well-suited for constrained environments (e.g., 802.15.4 networks using 6LoWPAN).
+While {{!RFC8520}} contemplates the use of CoAP-related {{!RFC7252}} policies, the MUD URL discovery methods it specifies (DHCP/DHCPv6, LLDP, and X.509 certificates) are not well-suited for constrained environments (e.g., 802.15.4 networks using 6LoWPAN and SLAAC).

 Therefore, this document introduces a number of additional ways for distributing MUD URLs -- such as well-known URIs and parameters for the CoRE Link-Format -- which are better suited for constrained devices.
-Furthermore, using COSE objects, Things can distribute a signed MUD URL which allows MUD managers to better validate the authenticity of both the URL itself and the associated MUD file.
+Furthermore, using CBOR Web Tokens (CWTs), Things can distribute a signed MUD URL which allows MUD managers to better validate the authenticity of both the URL itself and the associated MUD file.